bnomis/grabber/README.md

 $ grabber [your-normal-grabber-options] --movie-day YYYY-MM-DD
 ```

 When making a movie pass in the same options you used to create the grabs.
 Just add --movie on the end of the options.
-This is so the script knows where to the grabs where stored.
+This is so the script knows where the grabs were stored.
 Note: you may need to specify the path the `ffmpeg`.

 The movie is placed in to the same directory as the grabs, named `grab.mp4`.